schancel/spec/may-2018-reenabled-opcodes.md

     Opcode (hex): 0x81

 Convert the numeric value into a byte sequence of a certain size, taking account of the sign bit.
+The byte sequence produced uses the little-endian encoding.

     `n m OP_NUM2BIN -> x`